LeKlex/Attack-simulation-infrastructure/README.md

 +  revise Readme (add description of VMs, infrastructure and attacks)
 +  add attacks
 +  add screenshots & documentation
++  after 3 years... maybe port it to docker?! :)

 ## Disclaimer
 <a name="disclaimer"></a>